ogulyurdakul/ogulyurdakul.github.io/_publications/2026-05-vividnessGP.md

 <details>
   <summary>Animated Manifolds</summary>
-  Equal vividness manifolds: These are sets of points in the feature space $[0, 1]^3$ that result in identical
+  Equal vividness manifolds: These are sets of points in the feature space $[0, 1]^3$ that result in identical vividness ratings in a specific GP.
+This list has manifolds from each cluster.

 <p style="text-align:center">
   <select id="gif-select">